dacs30/software-engineering-project/src/main/java/edu/wpi/MochaManticores/views/Notes.md

 ##Food Delivery
 * Wow!
 This is wonderful, and you've left space to add on functionality
     * The only suggestion I have is change the confirmation page to a popup/dialog
-    becuase we want to keep the fxml and controller files manageable
+    because we want to keep the fxml and controller files manageable

 ##Sanitation Services
 * Looks good